"7 PPC Landing Page Hacks Your Competitors Would Kill to Know" Webinar

 You’ll hear some great tips on how to create multi-step landing page forms, as well as six other landing page hacks that will push you ahead of the competition.

-Every landing page needs a call to action—but every landing page form also needs a call to action, and they aren’t necessarily the same thing.
+Every landing page needs a call to action.
+But every landing page form needs a call to action too, and they aren’t necessarily the same thing.

-Here’s what you need to know to help your prospects heed the call:
+Here’s what you need to know to help your prospects answer the call: